Micheal Clemons: Professional career

+New York Jets

 Clemons was selected in the fourth round, 117th overall, of the 2022 NFL draft by the New York Jets.
 The Jets previously obtained the 117th overall selection from the Minnesota Vikings in exchange for Chris Herndon and a 2022 sixth round pick.

+In week 8 of the 2022 NFL season, Clemons recorded his first NFL regular season sack.
+In a losing effort against the division rivals, New England Patriots, Clemons had his moment of glory, sacking quarterback Mac Jones.

 In Week 11 against the Buffalo Bills, Clemons was involved in two separate altercations.
 The first between himself and Bills player, Dion Dawkins.
 The second was after the game had concluded in the tunnel to the locker room.

 In Week 12 against the Miami Dolphins, Clemons was involved in an altercation between Dolphins offensive lineman, Austin Jackson.
 Both players were disqualified for fighting.
 Clemons made an illegal elbow against an official that knocked it back, resulting in an automatic disqualification.

+Indianapolis Colts

+On March 12, 2026, Clemons signed a three-year, $17.5 million contract with the Indianapolis Colts.